The Latest Car Finance News & Advice

 How Much Are Driving Lessons?

 The price of a driving lesson can vary a lot.
 The instructor you're interested in might be popular and charge more.
-Or you might live in a fancy area where lessons are more expensive.
+Or you might live in an area where lessons are more expensive.
 The RAC found that driving lessons tend to cost anywhere from £25 to £45 for a one-hour session.
 In some cases, you could, therefore, be spending close to £2000 to learn to drive – ouch!

 This isn't a fixed number, as prices can vary and many instructors offer deals on block bookings.
 To be prepared, make sure you can comfortably afford the highest possible price.
 Unless you're planning to take an intensive driving course (crash course), you don't have to pay upfront.
 However, some driving instructors might offer incentives if you do.